Jencansee/homescreen/README.md

 I made this homescreen for myself, for quick and handy use of services that I need with support of key prompts.

 ## Prerequisites & Setting Up
-Before using this homescreen you need to compile it, in order to compile you should have Node.js and npm to be installed on your PC.
+Before using this homescreen you need to compile it, in order to compile you should have [node.js and npm](https://nodejs.org/en/) to be installed on your PC.

-After that run
+Now you need to install all required dependecies to run the build:

 `npm i`